magnolia-sre/magnolia-docker/README.md

 - `DB_USERNAME`: Database username.
 Only relevant if your Magnolia instance is using a SQL database.
 - `DB_PASSWORD`: Database password.
 Only relevant if your Magnolia instance is using a SQL database.

-You can easily overrid the default Tomcat settings either copying a new setenv.sh file in the container or mounting a volume to load the file from the host.
+You can override the default Tomcat settings either copying a new setenv.sh file in the container or mounting a volume to load the file from the host.

 ## Important notes
 This images are still in early phase of development and not suited to be used in production.
 For instance, default Tomcat and JVM settings are still used.